manolishs/cs4782-SGC/README.md

 | SGC (Wu et al.'s experiment)        | 81.0 ± 0.0 | 71.9 ± 0.1 | 78.9 ± 0.0  |
 | **SGC (our experiment)**            | **80.6 ± 0.1** | **68.3 ± 0.1** | **77.9 ± 0.1**  |

 As seen in the table, our reimplementation for the GCN is on par with the findings found on both papers.
 As for the SGC, our average is a little below that of We et al.’s experiment.
-We suspect that the reason for this is because we did not tune the weight decay on each training set.
+We suspect that the reason for this is because we did not tune the weight decay on each training set, like the original paper did.

 ## Conclusion